How to secure your website from today’s online threats, hackers, and risk

 Cross-site scripting attacks involve injecting malicious client-side scripts into websites and using the sites as a propagation method.
 What makes XSS dangerous is it allows the attacker to inject content into the website and change its display.

-The attacked website’s browser is forced to execute the code provided by the attacker when loading the page.
+The attacked website’s browser will then execute the code when loading the page.
 If the site administrator loads the code, the script is executed with the attacker’s privilege level.
 Eventually, this can lead to a potential site takeover.

 SQL injection attacks are carried out by injecting malicious code into a vulnerable SQL query.
 The attacker adds a specially created request within the message.
 The website sends the message to the database.

-When the attack is successful, the database query is altered and will return the information requested by the attacker.
+When the attack is successful, the database query is altered and will return the attacker’s information.
 SQL injections can also modify or add malicious data to the database.

 A DDoS (Distributed Denial of Service) attack is a non-intrusive Internet attack.
 It is designed to take down a targeted website.
 It also works by flooding the server, network, and application with fake traffic to slow it down significantly.